 How to Be a Tutor

-Tutoring is one of the most rewarding and enjoyable jobs on campus.
-The satisfaction of having made a difference in someone's academic life is enormous.
-Tutoring also is a great way to hone your own knowledge of a subject.
+Tutoring is a great way to hone your own knowledge of a subject.
 The hours are flexible since the tutor arranges the meeting times and days with the tutee.
-Undergraduate tutors earn $10/hour and Graduate students earn $13/hour.
+Undergraduate tutors earn $12/hour and Graduate students earn $14/hour.

 Am I eligible to be a tutor?